Lodi Brain Injury Lawyer (209) 227-1931

 From day one, the focus of my office has been to provide the compassionate and individualized care that every patient and their family deserves.
 My dedicated office will work hard to establish an individual, personal relationship with every client to ensure that everyone feels like they’re being heard.
 We will make sure that we understand the goals of every client and will work hard to remove as much of the stress of the situation as possible.
 This allows our clients to focus on their recovery.

 I’m Ed Smith, a Lodi Brain Injury Lawyer.
 Brain injuries can lead to lifelong consequences for patients and their loved ones.
 If you or a loved one has been involved in an accident leading to a brain injury due to the negligence of someone else, please call me at (209) 227-1931 for friendly, free advice.
-Anyone calling from outside of the local area is invited to use my toll-free line at (800) 404-5400.

 I am a member of the California Chapter of the Million Dollar Advocates Forum.
 This is a collection of injury lawyers rated among the top attorneys in the country.
 Each lawyer has settled cases or won verdicts in excess of $1 Million Dollars.